Thrive at Gateways

 At Gateways, our small class sizes and high staff to pupil ratio allow us to offer a bespoke and personalised education which caters to the individual learner.
 Each child is known and understood and relationships between pupils and staff members are excellent.

-The reason for this is simple.
-Small class sizes and a focus on the individual lead to exceptional value added.
-This is further demonstrated by the fact that pupils from Gateways, a non-selective school, often achieve results which outperform surrounding schools that are academically selective.
+Gateways prides itself on the education of the whole person, small class sizes and a focus on the individual lead to exceptional value added.
+This is further demonstrated by the fact that pupils from Gateways, a non-selective school, achieve great results.

 To read more about our results please click here.

-Care is available on site before school from 7.30am and after school until 6.00pm, in a designated building with staff employed by the school.
-Children in High School can attend homework club in the library (free of charge) until 6.00pm where they have access to computers and other resources.
+Wraparound care is available on site before school from 7.30am and after school until 6.00pm, in designated spaces with staff employed by the school.
+Older pupils can also attend homework club until 6.00pm where they have access to computers and other resources.